-113th CONGRESS First Session
+113th CONGRESS Second Session

 The American Student Association of Community Colleges is a student-centered national network of student government through whose student leaders, representing the largest constituency of American higher education, learn, serve, speak and act in behalf of that constituency.
 Its purpose is to educate its members in the dynamics of organizational leadership and development, public service and political action.
 ASACC members represent nearly 12 million students enrolled in America’s 1,600 community colleges.

 ASACC MEMBERS ARE MOST GRATEFUL TO CONGRESS FOR THE STRONG AND CONSISTENT SUPPORT OF PELL GRANTS.The Pell Grant program, the foundation of federal postsecondary financial assistance of low-income students, has not kept pace with the rising costs of college.
 Moreover, the program has been plagued by funding shortfalls that complicate the federal appropriations process and threaten the efficacy of the program.
-We urge Congress to make funding of the Pell Grant the number one priority for higher education in the deliberations of the FY2013-14 budget.
-Furthermore, Congress should restore Title IV eligibility for ability to benefit students and reject the provision that restricts use of Pell funds for distance education students.
-More than any other investment in higher education the Pell program provides access to students who otherwise could not realize the career potential so vital to U.S. economic competitiveness.
+We urge Congress to make funding of the Pell Grant the number one priority for higher education in the deliberations of the FY2015 appropriations.
+Furthermore, Congress should restore Title IV eligibility for ability to benefit students and reject the provision that restricts use of Pell funds for distance education.
+More than any other investment in higher education, the Pell program provides access to students who otherwise could not realize the career potential so vital to U.S. economic competitiveness.
 INCREASING THE MAXIMUM PELL GRANT BY $100 AS REQUESTED IN THE PRESIDENT'S BUDGET FOR FY2015-2016 TO THE MAXIMUM OF $5830 IS ASACC's NUMBER ONE PRIORITY BECAUSE PELL IS MORE THAN EVER THE LEADING ENGINE OF WORKFORCE DEVELOPMENT.